 This incoterm is the opposite of Ex-Works, in which the buyer was responsible for everything.
 In a DAP incoterms agreement, the seller assumes all responsibility for delivering the products to the buyer’s location.
 This entails delivering products to the transporter or into his vehicle, with the agreement to unload or deliver the goods at the buyer’s location.
 Alternatively, we might state that the items are delivered to the buyer’s factory/warehouse or another site.
 Obviously, the seller bears all end-to-end expenses and risks until the product reaches the consumer.

-To find more about DAP incoterm and the importance of incoterms for importers keep reading Delivered at Place (DAP).
+To find out more about DAP incoterm and the importance of incoterms for importers keep reading Delivered at Place (DAP).

 The Final Word